-“Shippers Dangerous Goods Declaration (DGD) for air transport not meeting the applicable provisions of ICAO technical instructions for the safe transport of Dangerous Goods by Air and the IATA Dangerous Goods Regulations is direct breach of law and is subject to civic or criminal penalties.”
-[Srinivasan Raman via IMDG Code Compliance Centre guest article]
+“Shippers Dangerous Goods Declaration (DGD) for air transport not meeting the applicable provisions of ICAO technical instructions for the safe transport of Dangerous Goods by Air and IATA Dangerous Goods Regulations is a direct breach of law and is subject to civic or criminal penalties.”
+[Srinivasan Raman via IMDG Code Compliance Center guest article]

 Ultimately, the shipper is responsible for signing a Dangerous Goods Declaration.
 At the very least, the shipper must see to it that their logistics partner is fully capable of handling such certifications.
 The documentation is vital to the movement of any hazardous cargo and includes the following information:

 Shipper contact information